-The Healthy Blue Living Health Maintenance Organization (HMO) medical plan option through Blue Care Network (BCN) will continue to be offered in 2018.
-A new Community Blue Preferred Provider Organization (PPO) health plan will be offered and it is administered by Blue Cross Blue Shield of Michigan (BCBSM).
-The medical and prescription drug coverages for the two plans are different; new dental and vision benefits are the same for both plans.
+A Community Blue Preferred Provider Organization (PPO) health plan will be offered and it is administered by Blue Cross Blue Shield of Michigan (BCBSM).
+The Healthy Blue Living Health Maintenance Organization (HMO) medical plan option through Blue Care Network (BCN) will continue to be offered in 2019.
+The medical and prescription drug coverage for the two plans are different; dental and vision benefits are the same for both plans.

-Your current benefit enrollment information is available through Self Service.
-(For help, visit Employee Self Services Guides.)
+Your current benefit enrollment information is available through Employee Self Service, which you can access by logging into your GoWMU account.

-View your 2018 Open Enrollment Guide - Know Your Benefits.
+- View your revised 2019 Open Enrollment Guide: Know Your Benefits

-View your 2018 Health Care Contributions: Exempt Employees.
+- View your 2019 Health Care Contributions: Research Staff (R1 and R2)

 View important Benefits Notices.

 Are you or your dependent(s) eligible for prescription drug benefits under Medicare Part D due to age or disability?
-If so please review the Medicare Part D Notice.
+If so please review the Medicare Part D Notice at the link above.